Sightseeing

 Congress Avenue Bridge

-In summer, visitors can view bats flying out from under this bridge spanning the Colorado River.
+Bridge known for its large bat colony In summer, visitors can view bats flying out from under this bridge spanning the Colorado River.

 The story of President Lyndon Baines Johnson is told through documents, photographs & mementos.